eerohele/blog.flowthing.me/posts/repl.markdown

 (inc 1)
 ````

-Instead of something like this:
+Instead of this:

 ```clojure
 {:op "eval" :code "(inc 1)" :ns "user" :file "user.clj" :line "3" :column "1"}
 ```

-If the input to R is enfolded in an envelope like this, you are not sitting at a REPL, but instead a remote procedure call (RPC) server [of some sort](https://nrepl.org/nrepl/1.0/index.html).
+If you find that the input to R is enfolded in an envelope like this, you are not sitting at a REPL, but instead a remote procedure call (RPC) server [of some sort](https://nrepl.org/nrepl/1.0/index.html).

 If you are, that is not a bad thing.
 RPC-style message framing has many benefits: being able to bundle input and metadata makes it straightforward to assign file, line and column number for use in error messages.
 Specifically to Clojure, having easy access to both code and the [namespace](https://clojure.org/reference/namespaces) in whose context to both read (R) and evaluate (E) said code is very helpful.